jeremiahmarks/Platform/README.md

 If we are unable to think critically, we are susceptible to the whims of con artists and liars.
 Training students in the art of critical thinking and genuine skepticism is a crucial element in inoculating them against falling for the dishonest and the misguided.
 Nobody can fool us as easily as we can fool ourselves.
 For these reasons, we must see to it that wherever possible in every subject there is an emphasis on understanding and escaping logical fallacies, and our own biases.

 ### History
 If we do not study history, we can not learn from it.
+It is easy to reduce history to facts and dates, but what matters are the stories and experiences - these are the things we can learn the most from.
+What worked and why.
+What didn't work and why not.
+How have things changed and how have they stayed the same?
+The wealth of knowledge locked in our history is almost incalculable, and it is incumbent upon us to mine it and to share it with the next generation.

 ### Technology, Science, Mathematics, and Engineering
 As Arthur C Clarke said, «Any sufficiently advanced technology is indistinguishable from magic».
 If we wish to be practitioners of such magic, we must understand the various incantations that make it happen.
 We must learn about the scientific method, and how it successively leads us to ever better understanding of our Universe.
 We must learn the language of mathematics, and how to apply these things to make new systems using all of our knowledge.